mjond/weather-ios/README.md

 # iOS Weather App

-This is a sample SwiftUI app to showcase API fetching, parsing the data, and then displaying the data to the user.
+This is a sample SwiftUI app to show current weather and forecasted weather.
 This project uses an MVVM architecture.

 This app uses Core Location and MapKit to search for locations.
 No third-party SDKs are used in this project to showcase using what comes with the phone.
 All icons are from SF Symbols and dark mode is supported.
 Voice Over accessibility is supported.